zfengg/DimEstimate/README.md

 # Data for paper (link or doi here)

-## The lower bounds of the dimension of Bernoulli convolutions
+## The lower bounds on the dimension of Bernoulli convolutions

 The complete computational results are stored as
 - `LowerBounds_dimBC.xlsx`